 New York University School of Law is committed to a policy prohibiting discrimination in employment based on race, gender and/or gender identity or expression, color, creed, religion, age, national origin, ethnicity, disability, veteran or military status, sex, sexual orientation, pregnancy, genetic information, marital status, citizenship status, or on any other legally protected basis.
-Participation is available only for those employers whose practices are in agreement with this policy.
+Participation is available only for those employers whose practices are in COMPLIANCE with this policy.
 In registering, employers affirm their intent to comply with the above stated policy.

 What is the International Student Interview Program?

 The 30th Annual International Student Interview Program (ISIP) is organized by a consortium of 32 US law schools to facilitate the hiring of foreign-trained lawyers attending a broad range of schools in an organized, time-efficient manner.
 Over 1,600 LLM candidates representing more than 75+ countries will have an opportunity to be considered for internship and permanent positions with leading global legal employers during this interview program.

 Interviews will take place on Friday, January 29, 2016 at the Kimmel Center for Student Life on NYU’s Campus at 60 Washington Square South.

 American University Washington College of Law

 University of California Los Angeles School of Law